CKalitin/ckalitin.github.io/_posts/1914-11-11-s-curve-examples.md

 ![Image description]({{site.url}}/assets/images/s-curve-examples/Chart-EV-Prediction.jpg){: width="420" .align-center}

-Another gradual, smooth transition occurs from the second phase into the third, exponential growth.
+Another gradual and smooth transition occurs from the second phase into the third, exponential growth.
 The technology has declined in cost and improved in capability enough that it is now the best option for a large portion of the market and it begins to take significant marketshare.
 We are living through this today with EVs.
 Pure electric vehicles currently have around 25% market share worldwide and the current growth rate is around 50%.
 Extrapolating this out a few years, we find that EVs will be the most common vehicle type on the road.

+Because the exponential growth in this era is driven by economic factors (decreasing cost and increasing capability), the growth continues even through recessions and depressions.
+For example, look at the charts on AM radio during the Great Depression and EV adoption during Covid.

 <b>4.
 Market Saturation</b>
 No product can grow exponentially forever as we live in a finite universe.
 Once the market for a technology has been saturated, growth rates begin to decline.
 Now, unlike phase 2 where the technology only had its own niche, the technology makes everything else a niche.
 Horses were dominant before the internal combustion engine, but now are mainly used for niche recreational purposes, meanwhile the internal combustion engine powers the majority of vehicles.

 It's important to note that growth rates linearly decline as a technology increases in maturity.
 This is again due to the fact that no technology can grow forever.
 You can see this in any of the charts above or my prediction for EV market share.
 Also, given a linearly declining growth rate, the magic of derivatives means that we get a nice smooth exponential looking curve.
 Next time you hear that the growth rate of EVs is declining, remember that this is a byproduct of market domination.

 <b>5.
 Stagnation</b>
 In the final stage of a technology, it asymptotically approaches 100% market share and we await another disruptive technology to emerge that displaces the current paradigm.
 We currently see this in internal combustion engine powered automobiles.
 We have had these products for over a century and there are very marginal improvements in their efficiency and cost.
 Most of the improvement we've seen in vehicles recently has been in comfort and other user-focused features.

 ### <b>The End of Learning Rate and the Death of a Technology</b>

-In the final stage

-This explains why electrical transformers will be superceded.

-- Mention that Growth rates linearly decline, with the image example of EVs

-- Note that the growth continues through recessions and depressions, look at AM Radio (Great Depression) and EV Adoption (Covid)
+In the final stage of the life cycle of a technology, we see the end of learning rate and the slow death of the technology.
+As we learn more about how to harness a particular technology, we near the limits of the technology.
+This means that the once constant variable of learning rate begins to decline and the technology stagnates.
+Once you're in this stage, applying learning rate is no longer a very useful exercise to understand the future of the technology because the technology has very little future apart from what it already is.
+This is why learning rate is best applied in stages 2-4.

+This stagnation is the time period in which we can hope to see a better technology arise that will supercede the current technology.
+In some cases, waiting for the emergence of this new technology can be a very long process that has extremely major consequences for the future of humanity.
+We are unable to predict when this new technology will emerge if it is still early in stage one - unless you have a perfect mental model of all similar technologies that are currently being researched and are able to predict their success.

+Waiting on these new technologies can have major implications because of the impacts of the current technology.
+For example, Climate Change is caused by the previous/current paradigm of Hydrocarbon-based fuels.
+This technology was a huge win for humanity hundreds of years ago and allowed us to build the modern world and feed billions of people living better lives than they ever have.
+However, this technology has now begun to stagnate and we are seeing the negative impacts of it (citation needed).
+The solution to Climate Change is the next energy technology which will elevate humanity into a new era of unprecedented prosperity.
+Solar panels are batteries are declining in cost exponentially and will replace the vast majority of previous energy technologies in the coming decades.
+Modelling this out is left as an exercise to the reader.

+The inherent hope of this perspective is that as long as long as humanity continues to develop technology, all of our problems will be solved and we will continually prosper to greater and greater levels.

 ‎
 ‎